 Yeah.
 Whether it’s romantically, or just finding someone who’s got your back.
 It’s hard to find people who aren’t trying to maneuver you in some way.
 That’s the only downfall, but it doesn’t take you long if you’ve got half a brain to figure out who’s doing it.

-When you’re songwriting, are you writing from a character’s perspective or your own?
+When you write songs, are you generally writing from a character’s perspective or your own?

 What are you listening to these days?